maikvandergaag/msft-extensions/azuredevops/publishpowerbifile/readme.md

 * https://marketplace.visualstudio.com/items?itemName=maikvandergaag.maikvandergaag-power-bi-actions

-Publish PowerBI file is a Build and Release Task for wihtin your Build / Release pipeline.
+Publish PowerBI file is a Build and Release Task for within your Build / Release pipeline.

 With this tasks you can publish a PowerBI file or multiple files to a specific group within powerbi.com.